42 hectares, native forest

 The land has almost 43ha.
 It's a big native forest with cork trees and chestnuts trees, some of them very big.
 An important part of the land is in process of natural regeneration with a large number of young trees of different ages.
 Cork, a natural resource with different uses, is an important element in the local economy and is a big potential of this farm.

-Part of the land is covered by big stones that create magical corners and from where you can enjoy beautifully view.
+Part of the land is covered by big stones that create magical corners and from where you can enjoy beautiful views.
+The land is a real dream for anyone who want to live in nature and have plenty of space.

 It is a refugee for wild boars, foxes, black vultures, eagles, partridges and other native animals.